It’s days like this that I am so grateful to have this blog at my disposal!

 I believe that organic methods in production agriculture, ornamental landscapes, and home gardens are superior to conventional practices and support a healthy soil-microbe-plant-animal system.
 I also believe that many fertilizers are misused and/or overused – but this includes both conventional and organic varieties.

-Gerald Horton, a science historian at Harvard, once stated that “persons living in this modern world who do not know the basic facts that determine their very existence, functioning, and surroundings, are living in a dream world.
+Gerald Holton, a science historian at Harvard, once stated that “persons living in this modern world who do not know the basic facts that determine their very existence, functioning, and surroundings, are living in a dream world.
 Such persons are, in a very real sense, not sane.”

 This is the quotation that came to mind this morning.